Price-Index/Shop-Log-Parser/docs/SHOPLOGPARSER.md

 # Updating only the script
 python3 main.py --update script

-# Updating only the dictionaries
+# Updating only the Dictionary
 python3 main.py --update dicts
 ```
 You should usually get notified if your local copy can get updated when running the script using the ``-h`` arg.